Stop & Smell the Flowers...and Gardens Too

 Thankful Arnold House Museum & Wilhelmina Arnold Barnhart Memorial Garden, Haddam

 Thankful Arnold House garden features over 50 varieties of herbs from the early 1800s, including those used in cooking, dyeing, fragrance and medicine.
 A member of Connecticut’s Historic Gardens, the grounds are open to the public year-round with free admission.
-Suggested donation for a tour of the museum.
+There's a suggested donation for a tour of the museum.

 Walnut Hill Park Rose Gardens, New Britain

-More than 850 roses ranging in variety, color and fragrance.
-Gardens grow next to World War I monument in beloved Walnut Hill Park, a historic landmark designed by Frederick Law Olmsted. www.friendsoftherosegarden.org
+With more than 850 roses ranging in variety, color and fragrance, these gardens grow next to a World War I monument in beloved Walnut Hill Park, a historic landmark designed by Frederick Law Olmsted.

 Webb-Deane Stevens Colonial Revival Garden, Wethersfield

-Beautiful Colonial Revival Garden open to the public throughout the year.
-Designed by Amy Cogswell, one of the first female garden architects in the U.S. Garden is located behind the Webb House, a historic house made famous in part due to a visit by George Washington in 1781.
+The beautiful Colonial Revival Garden was designed by Amy Cogswell, one of the first female garden architects in the country and is open to the public throughout the year.
+The garden is located behind the Webb House, a historic house made famous, in part, due to a visit by George Washington in 1781.

 Wickham Park, Manchester

-250 acres of gardens, open fields, woodlands, ponds, picnic areas, sports facilities and other attractions that extend into Manchester and East Hartford.
+There are 250 acres of gardens, open fields, woodlands, ponds, picnic areas, sports facilities and other attractions that extend into Manchester and East Hartford.
 Its most unique feature is its many acres of ornamental gardens.
 There are six different themed gardens, ranging from one-half to eight acres.
-Run by a non-profit, private foundation.
-Admission: $5 per vehicle Monday through Friday; $7 weekends and holidays.

 Mohegan Park & Memorial Rose Garden, Norwich